omar-elaref/Piraten-Kapern-Game/logbook.md

 Made the random strategy class
 Changed the getters and setter since they were inefficient Made the point tracking for gold and diamond
+Fixed issues with the skullCount function
+Ran 42 games or until one player reached 6000 points

 18 Jan:
 Break